Edgenesis/shifu.dev/docs/tutorials/demo-try.md

 ![deviceshifu-mqtt_output1.png](images/deviceshifu-mqtt_output1.png)

-We can use mosquitto to publish data to multiple channels to MQTT server.
+We can use mosquitto to publish data to multiple topics to MQTT server.
 (The data after -m is the information we posted)

 ```bash
 sudo kubectl exec -it deploy/mosquitto -n devices -- mosquitto_pub -h localhost -d -p 1883 -t /test/test1 -m "test_topicmsg1"